ergoplatform/ergodocs/docs/dev/start/testnet.md

 You can  get 60 testERG by sending a request to `https://testnet.ergofaucet.org/payment/address/TESTNET_WALLET_ADDRESS`

-> Please note that the [Headless dApp framework](/dev/stack/headless/#headless-dapp-framework) does not work with testnet addresses. [ref](https://github.com/ergoplatform/ergo-headless-dapp-framework/blob/main/src/encoding.rs#L104)
+> Please note that the [Headless dApp framework](/dev/stack/headless/#headless-dapp-framework) [does not work with testnet addresses](https://github.com/ergoplatform/ergo-headless-dapp-framework/blob/main/src/encoding.rs#L104)